FlorianPall/GraphWithLLM/README.md

 1. `LLM_Angaben.yml` - Contains the graph structure.
 2. `LLM_Graph.txt` - Contains the graph data (Cipher for Neo4j).

+The 'src' folder also needs the followings folders:
+1. 'ESCO' - Contains the ESCO Skills in different csv Files

 ## LLM_Angaben.yml
 ```yaml